Roberto Serniotti: Career

 On June 21, 2010 he was hired by Trentino Volley, looking for a second coach to join Radostin Stojčev.
 On the bench of the Trentino team he wins for the first time the Italian championship and the World Cup for clubs, which end up several times in his palmarès.
 He also triumphed in the Italian Cup, the Italian Supercup and the Champions League.

 In the summer of 2013 the club encountered financial difficulties, which forced it to sell many of its strongest players, including Osmany Juantorena, Matej Kazijski, Jan Štokr; among the departures was also the coach Radostin Stojčev, who had reached the end of his contract.
 Serniotti is promoted to 1st coach of the team, signing a contract renewal of one season, and as his 2nd coach he calls Simone Roscini.
 The adventure at the helm of the Trentino bench lasts only one season, in which he wins the Italian Supercup and the bronze medal at the World Club Championship.
 In the Italian Cup he was eliminated in the semifinals by Piacenza, while he placed 4th at the end of the regular season and was then eliminated in the playoff quarter-finals by Modena.
+In the Champions League it took first place in the group and went all the way to the six-man playoffs, where it was defeated in both the first leg and the return leg by the Russians Belgorod 3-0, thus losing access to the Final Four in Ankara.

 In the 2015-16 season is called to the guide of Berlin Recycling Volleys, in the 1.
 German Bundesliga He calls as his second the Japanese coach Koichiro Shimbo with whom he obtained excellent results both on the national and European field.
-This was the year of the "triple": he won the CEV Cup (the first European trophy in the club's history), the German championship and the German Cup (a trophy that had been missing in Berlin for 15 years).
+This was the year of the "triple": he won the CEV Cup(the first European trophy in the club's history), the German championship and the German Cup (a trophy that had been missing in Berlin for 15 years).
 The following year, he reconfirmed himself as German champion in addition to leading the German team to the Final Four of the Champions League.
 At the beginning of the season, they failed to win the German Supercup, which was won by the Friedrichshafen team, which also snatched the German cup won by the Berlin team the previous year.